cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

     }
     ```

-4. Creating an empty shell of a file (`x/checkers/keeper/msg_server_create_game.go`) for you to include your code and the response message:
+4. Creating an empty shell of a file (`x/checkers/keeper/msg_server_create_game.go`) for you to include your code, and the response message:

     ```go
     func (k msgServer) CreateGame(goCtx context.Context, msg *types.MsgCreateGame) (*types.MsgCreateGameResponse, error) {